Weddings at Saint Elizabeth Church are ordinarily celebrated for parishioners only. Therefore, you are expected to be a

 parish and liturgical calendars allow.
 Due to the parish schedule, weddings are ordinarily not scheduled on Sundays.

-All couples who are going to be married here at St. Elizabeth's are asked to make an offering of $400.00.
+All parishioners who are going to be married here at St. Elizabeth's are asked to make an offering of $400.00.
 An initial deposit of $200.00, which is for the support of the parish, is required at the time that the wedding date is booked.
-If in the event that your plans change, the deposit will be refunded at 100%.
+In the event that your plans change, and the parish is notified in a timely manner, the deposit will be refunded at 100%.
 The additional $200.00, which is the fee for the Music Director, is due on or before the date of the rehearsal.

 Records and Paperwork